 The M4 is an attenuator type of Wave Energy Converter (WEC).
-The floating device harvests incoming wave-energy from all directions, with differential movement driving the pinging joint to create power.
-The 6-float M4 prototype device will be 22m long and generate power onboard, without a subsea cable in the initial phase.
+The floating device harvests incoming wave energy from all directions, with differential movement driving the pinging joint to create power.
+The 6-float M4 prototype device will be 22m long and generate power onboard without a subsea cable in the initial phase.

 The WEC is one of many converter types which are being designed and tested around the globe.

 The M4 deployment will be the first wave energy machine of its kind to access Australia’s abundant wave energy potential, helping to bring skilled experts to regional Australia and build an industry around the ocean renewable energy market.
-The southern coastline of Australia has significant wave power potential because of the sheer size of the coastline and the wave swells which are generated in the Southern Ocean.
+The southern coastline of Australia has significant wave power potential because of the sheer size of the coastline and the wave swells generated in the Southern Ocean.

 This is a collaborative project between industry, including BMT, the University of Western Australia (UWA), the Blue Economy Cooperative Research Centre (BE CRC) and the Western Australia Government, and will address the feasibility of deployment of a wave energy machine and engage with the local markets, including nearby aquaculture operations.

 Working within the complex marine environment provides a unique set of challenges, which the M4 project will seek to overcome, all while contributing vital knowledge to the renewables sector.
 In addition, the M4 deployment will demonstrate Australia’s potential to establish itself as a world class energy resource centre, capable of supporting commercial wave energy projects in the future.

 The vision is for a future project to build on this prototype to progress it to a commercial scale.
 The Australian Ocean Energy Group (AOEG), which we are a part of, has engaged a full-time project manager with the support of the National Energy Resources Australia (NERA) to develop an ‘Ocean Energy Showcase’ at Albany, which would likely include a wave energy device.